oliwarner/django-multifactor/README.md

         ...

  - `factors` is the minimum number of active, authenticated secondary factors.
 0 will mean users will only be prompted if they have keys.
 It can also accept a lambda/function with one request argument that returns a number.
 This allows you to tune whether factors are required based on custom logic (eg if local IP return 0 else return 1)
- - `user_filter` can be a dictonary to be passed to `User.objects.filter()` to see if the current user matches these conditions.
+ - `user_filter` can be a dictionary to be passed to `User.objects.filter()` to see if the current user matches these conditions.
 If empty or None, it will match all users.
  - `max_age=600` will ensure the the user has authenticated with their secondary factor within 10 minutes.
 You can tweak this for higher security at the cost of inconvenience.
  - `advertise=True` will send an info-level message via django.contrib.messages with a link to the main django-multifactor page that allows them to add factors for future use.
 This is useful to increase optional uptake when introducing multifactor to an organisation.